 You can also study this course:

-The key aims of the course are to develop a wide range of music production and performance skills, making use of technologies to compose, perform, record and produce original music.
-This will lead to a substantial portfolio of original work in performance, composition and production.
+BA Music Production and Performance is designed to help you develop a wide range of music production and performance skills, making use of technologies to compose, perform, record and produce original music.
+Upon graduation you’ll leave with a substantial portfolio of original work in performance, composition and production.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.